“The exhibition offered a beacon of hope.” Darren Appiagyei in the Guardian

 “a revelatory show” ****Evening Standard

-In our 10th annual exhibition, Two Temple Place will showcase the ceramic medium through artworks by three generations of Black women artists working in clay.
+Our 10th annual exhibition showcased the ceramic medium through artworks by three generations of Black women artists working in clay.

-Body Vessel Clay spans 70 years of ceramics, celebrating the medium in new and surprising ways.
-Beginning with the seminal Nigerian potter, Ladi Kwali, and examining her interaction with 1950s British studio pottery, this important new exhibition brings together a rich history with experimental new works by women working with clay today.
+Body Vessel Clay spanned 70 years of ceramics, celebrating the medium in new and surprising ways.
+Beginning with the seminal Nigerian potter, Ladi Kwali, and examining her interaction with 1950s British Studio Pottery, this important exhibition brought together a rich history with experimental new works by Black women working with clay today.

-The exhibition is curated by independent curator, researcher and writer Dr Jareh Das.
+The exhibition was curated by independent curator, researcher and writer Dr Jareh Das.